The Australian Game Development Industry in 2010

 To read more click here

-Tom Crago, the CEO of developer Tantalus and the president of the the GDAA, tells gamesindustry.biz how Australia has fared in the last twelve months and looks ahead to the future.
+Tom Crago, the president of the GDAA, tells gamesindustry.biz how Australia has fared in the last twelve months and looks ahead to the future.

 Read the full interview at gamesindustry.biz